 The School of Business offers the Master of Science in Business Communication.
 This interdisciplinary master's program is designed to promote the communication competencies needed in the business arena.
-Students with interests in management, healthcare, advertising, public relations, sales, and human resources are among those who should benefit from completion of this degree program.
+Students with interests in management, healthcare, advertising, public relations, sales, accounting, and human resources are among those who should benefit from completion of this degree program.

 This program is taught in the evenings and online using an accelerated format.
 All face-to-face graduate courses in the program curriculum require students to attend six four-hour class meetings per course.